akumar771/Parallel-computing/Lectures/lectures_01/lecture_01.md

 ---

 ## House-Keeping
-* Questions about your personal issue/progression/studies in COSC330/530 should be communicated by email
+* Questions about your personal issue/progression/studies in XXX should be communicated by email
 * The subject line of you email should be in the form: *Student Number, First Name Last Name - Subject*
 * For example: **222211113333, John Smith - Extension on Assignment 2**
 * Sample email: